“Good morning Mrs. Smith! We see that your EDD is tomorrow and you have not received any prenatal care. Wow, we better get started.

 First, we will need blood samples to run a Prenatal Panel.
 The tests will include a CBC, Antibody Screen, and Blood Typing.
 Our practice also requires screening for HIV.

 Next, we need a clean catch for a urine culture.
-We will also test the urine here with a dipstick to check for protein, glucose, ketones, leukocytes, nitrites, and a handful of other things you probably didn’t know urine reveals.
+We will also test the urine here with a dipstick to check for protein, glucose, ketones, leukocytes, nitrites, and a handful of other things you probably didn’t know your urine tells us.

 Oh, you say you haven’t eaten anything for breakfast?
 Great!
-We can do your GTT as well.
+We can do a 2 hour GTT as well.